receptron/graphai/README.md

 - 'nodes': A list of node.
 Required.
 - 'concurrency': An optional property, which specifies the maximum number of concurrent operations (agent functions to be executed at the same time).
 The default is 8.
 - 'loop': An optional property, which specifies if the graph needs to be executed multiple times.
-The loop is an JavaScript object, which has two optinoal properties.
+The loop is an JavaScript object, which has two optional properties.
 The *count* property specifies the number of times the graph needs to be executed and the *while* property specifies the condition required to contineu the loop in the form of node name (nodeId) or its property (nodeId.propId).
 Unlike JavaScript, an empty array will be treated as false.

 ```
 loop: